DinkDonk/dinkdonk-scheme/README.md

 DinkDonk Scheme
 ===============

-DinkDonk - A Dark Color Scheme for Sublime Text
+DinkDonk - A dark and happy color scheme for Sublime Text

 ---